evanmiltenburg/dutch_testbench/README.md

 * `test_goodness` Correlates the predicted goodness ranking of exemplars within each category with the actual goodness ranking of those exemplars.
 Uses data from De Deyne et al. (2008).

-**NB.
-If you are not using this module along with Gensim/word2vec:**
+## If you are not using this module along with Gensim/word2vec
 * All functions except `test_typicality` require `model.similarity()` to be implemented.
 * `test_typicality` requires `model.doesnt_match()` to be implemented.